The Perfect 1, 2 or 3 Days in Gdansk Itinerary

 Getting To & Around Gdansk

-If you’re planning on flying into Gdansk from another country in Europe, Gdansk has its own airport that conveniently offers routes to quite a few European and other Polish destinations.
+Gdansk has its own airport that conveniently offers routes to quite a few European and other Polish destinations.
+It’s located about 12 kilometers from the city center.

 Public transportation options are either train or bus, and both bring you directly to the city center.
-By train or bus, expect a 20-40 minute ride depending on your chosen mode of transport.
+Expect a 20-40 minute ride depending on your chosen mode of transport.

 If you prefer to forego public transportation and take a taxi from the airport to the city center, a taxi is still an affordable option.
 You can also organise a transfer in advance.